tc39/proposal-cancelable-promises/Cancel Tokens.md

 For the one performing asynchronous work, who will accept an already-existing cancel token, there are three relevant APIs:

 - `cancelToken.requested`, which returns a boolean specifying whether cancelation has been requested (by the creator's associated `cancel` function)
-- `cancelToken.promise`, which allows registration for a callback when cancelation is requested
+- `cancelToken.promise`, which allows registration for a callback when cancelation is requested, fulfilled with a `Cancel` instance constructed when calling the associated `cancel`
-- `cancelToken.cancelIfRequested()`, which will automatically `cancel throw` if cancelation is requested (or do nothing otherwise)
+- `cancelToken.throwIfRequested()`, which will automatically `throw` the stored `Cancel` instance if cancelation is requested (or do nothing otherwise)

 Each of these has specific use cases which we illustrate below